 Also, because pellets burn up so fast, and each produces smoke for such a short time, you pretty much need a steady stream of them (which is exactly how a pellet smoker works) to create enough smoke, for enough time, to permeate ingredients, especially dense meats like beef and pork.

 This means that to get enough smoke and flavor, you’ll need to constantly be manually adding pellets as they burn up.

 The bottom line is: it’s all about the flavor.
 Cooking pellets contain sawdust and other wood scraps all bound together with filler ingredients (typically cornstarch), and they simply cannot replicate the true flavor of pure hardwood smoke.

 Pro tip: if you want the flavor of cooking wood chunks, but the convenience of a pellet smoker, take a look at The Flame Boss.

-If you really want the best tasting food from your grill, along with a great cooking experience, use the best quality smoking chunks by wood chunks for smoking today.
+If you really want the best tasting food from your grill, along with a great cooking experience, use the best quality wood chunks for smoking today.

 Cutting Edge Firewood offers a variety of high-quality smoking chunks, including white oak, hickory, cherry, and pecan.

 Whether you consider yourself a griller or a bbq’er, a first-time burger-flipper, or a pitmaster pro, using the best wood will help you achieve the best results, and the most delectable dinner, every time.

 Just like it has been since the beginning of time!